The community site to combat coronavirus

 01584 817 250

 At present, the help line is open 9 a.m. to 5 p.m.
-Monday to Saturday.
-At other times, when the number is in use and all day Sunday, please leave a message and we will respond as soon as possible.
+Monday to Friday.
+At other times, when the number is in use and all day Saturday and Sunday, please leave a message and we will respond as soon as possible.
 These times may change in the future.
 Please be patient, we are busy.

 When you call the number, you will be asked to press “0” (zero) to proceed.
 We have done this so that we can add more options in the future, if needed.